Learning Home Catalog Composer

 We can also think about stochastic matrices as being exactly those matrices that always map probability vectors to probability vectors.
 That is, stochastic matrices always map probability vectors to probability vectors, and any matrix that always maps probability vectors to probability vectors must be a stochastic matrix.

-Finally, another way to think about probabilistic operations is that they are random choices of deterministic operations.
+Finally, a different way to think about probabilistic operations is that they are random choices of deterministic operations.
 For instance, we can think about the operation in the example above as applying either the identity function or the constant 0 function, each with probability 1/2.1/2.
 This is consistent with the equation

 (112012)=12(1001)+12(1100). \begin{pmatrix} 1 & \frac{1}{2}\\[1mm] 0 & \frac{1}{2} \end{pmatrix} = \frac{1}{2} \begin{pmatrix} 1 & 0\\[1mm] 0 & 1 \end{pmatrix} + \frac{1}{2} \begin{pmatrix} 1 & 1\\[1mm] 0 & 0 \end{pmatrix}.